 Can I Patch a Hot Water Heater That’s Leaking?

-Yes, but it depends on the leak’s location and cause.
 If the leak is from the top, often due to loose connections or valve issues, it can be fixed by tightening or replacing the faulty part.
 Side leaks might need adjustments to the thermostat or valve replacements.

 However, patching is only a short-term solution if the leak is from the bottom, mainly due to tank corrosion from sediment buildup.
 In such cases, the heater often requires more extensive repairs or replacement.